jerry0x3f/generation-x/README.md

 ## TODO

+* command line arguments with optional interactive questionnaire for initial settings
 * randomization for every possible parameter
 * exposing control with dice to every parameter, not only notes generation
+* computer keyboard support if no Machine Jam connected
 * not a clean code ;)
 * docs and tests!